-Help Page Cognitive References CHILDHOOD LEUKEMIA Stephen's Story HOME EXPOSURES VIA DUST After Stephen's diagnosis, his parents were approached by researchers and asked to participate in a study to analyze their household's dust.
+HOME EXPOSURES VIA DUST

+After Stephen's diagnosis, his parents were approached by researchers and asked to participate in a study to analyze their household's dust.
 Stephen's parents wondered what could possibly be in the house dust that would give researchers clues as to what may cause childhood leukemia.
 The researchers were very clear that the study is designed to learn about the possible causes of leukemia and would not be able to pinpoint a specific cause of Stephen's leukemia.

-The researchers explained that they were going to analyze the dust for polychlorinated biphenyls (PCBs) and structurallysimilar polybrominated diphenyl ethers (PBDEs), classes of chemicals that can remain in the environment for long periods of time.
+The researchers explained that they were going to analyze the dust for polychlorinated biphenyls (PCBs) and structurally-similar polybrominated diphenyl ethers (PBDEs), classes of chemicals that can remain in the environment for long periods of time.
+A previous single study found that these two classes of chemicals in house dust were associated with an increased risk for childhood leukemia and they are trying to replicate the results (see pop up "PCBs, PBDEs in house dust").
 PCBs had many industrial and commercial applications, including electrical equipment and building materials.
 PBDEs are used as flame retardants in plastics, textiles, and furniture.

 These chemicals can migrate from consumer products and collect in house dust.
 Because children crawl on the floor and put their hands in their mouth, they may be exposed to higher amounts of chemicals commonly found in house dust than adults.

 Watch: Dr. Todd Whitehead on chemical exposures from house dust (1:56 mins.)